-We took a closer look at these top VCs' blockchain investments, which range from private enterprise blockchains to cryptocurrency hedge funds.
+We take a closer look at these top VCs' blockchain investments, which range from new cryptocurrencies challenging Bitcoin to digital collectible cats.

 Track the blockchain companies in this brief and many more on our platform

 Startups working with blockchain and cryptocurrencies have the potential to create "trustless" networks and fundamentally change the way markets transact.
 Look for Blockchain in the Collections tab.Track Blockchain Startups

 Andreessen and USV have participated together in 11 deals since 2013.
 Their two most recent co-investments were a follow-on to OpenBazaar (for $5M), and a $12M round to CryptoKitties, which saw lots of investor interest.